2007 UEFA Champions League final: Liverpool

 Liverpool were drawn against defending champions Barcelona in the first knockout round.
 Before the first leg in Barcelona, there had been a training ground fracas between Craig Bellamy and John Arne Riise.
 Coincidentally, it was Bellamy and Riise who secured a 2–1 victory for Liverpool, completing a comeback after Deco had given Barcelona the lead.
 The second leg at Anfield was won 1–0 by Barcelona, however Liverpool progressed to the quarter-finals on the away goals rule, having scored more goals away from home than their opponents.

 Their opponents in the quarter-finals were PSV Eindhoven, who they had played in the group stage.
 The first leg at PSV's home ground the Philips Stadion was won 3–0 by Liverpool all but securing their progression to the semi-finals.
 The second leg at Anfield was not as one-sided, a 1–0 victory for Liverpool ensured they would progress to the semi-finals courtesy of a 4–0 aggregate victory.
 Their opponents in the semi-finals were fellow English team Chelsea.
 The first leg at Chelsea's home ground Stamford Bridge was a close affair with Chelsea winning 1–0 courtesy of a first half Joe Cole goal.
 The second leg at Anfield was similar, however it was Liverpool who won 1–0 courtesy to a Daniel Agger goal.
 With the teams tied at 1–1 aggregate after 90 minutes and extra time the tie went to a penalty shootout, which Liverpool won 4–1 to progress to the final.

+Broadcasting

+The match was broadcast live in the United Kingdom on ITV, attracting an average audience of 9.6 million viewers for the full 90 minutes and peaking at 10.3 million.
+A further 1.2 million viewers watched on Sky Sports.
+These figures were lower than those for recent previous finals featuring English teams: the 2005 final (Liverpool vs Milan) averaged 10.8 million on ITV, while the 2006 final (Barcelona vs Arsenal) averaged 11.2 million.